Hi, I’m Zubin! Thanks for visiting my page.

 I am a Singapore-based robotics engineer with a passion for 3D printing, coding, and developing intelligent systems.
 Currently, I’m a robotics and AI researcher at the National University of Singapore, working under the supervision of Professor Dean Ho, Chair of the Biomedical Engineering Department.

 My research focuses on evaluating the effectiveness of a companion robot in reducing teen anxiety through biometric monitoring and adaptive breathwork.
-To achieve this, I am developing a desktop robot called Zeusoo equipped with biometric sensors that measure physiological data.
-Using AI to analyze the sensor feedback, the robot will guide users through personalized breathwork patterns delivered via haptic movements, with its round body expanding and contracting in rhythm to support the breathing exercises.
+To achieve this, I am developing a desktop robot called Zuzi equipped with biometric sensors that measure physiological data.
+Using AI to analyze the sensor feedback, the robot will guide users through personalized breath work patterns delivered via haptic movements, with its body expanding and contracting in rhythm to support the exercises.
+I’ve received the 1517 Fund Medici Grant for my work on Zuzi.
+The 1517 Fund backs young innovators taking on bold ideas, and I’m honored to join their community.

-I am a student at United World College Singapore and love competing in triathlons, rock climbing and playing padel.
+I am a student at United World College Singapore and love competing in triathlons, rock climbing and playing soccer.

-I founded the club Better Robots in 2023 to explore the relationship between machines and robots and advocate the principles of building ethical robots.
-We teach robotics to kids in Singapore and have conducted workshops for primary school students at SINDA.
+I am Vice-President of Ethical Builders where I leads the robotics programme, which teaches robotics to children in Singapore and has conducted hands-on workshops for primary school students at the Singapore Indian Development Association (SINDA).
 I built my first electric car, the Z-Force Buggy, in 2022 and created Arro, a friendly sports-bot that delivered drinks for soccer players which was featured by FC Barcelona in 2019.

 You can find me on LinkedIn but I rarely check it as I’m usually tinkering in my workshop. 😊